Plan Your Visit

 The safety and well-being of our staff, personnel, artists and students are of paramount importance to us.
 In that light these are measures we have or are in the process of taking with our workspace:

-- 6th Street Playhouse is following all guidance and protocols from the County Health Officer, as well as State of California guidelines.
+- 6th Street Playhouse is following all current guidance and protocols from the County Health Officer, as well as State of California guidelines.
+When those policies change, we will notify all ticket holders of the changes in policy.

 - Regular testing is being done with staff to discover any positive cases that occur and, upon that event, they will be quarantined appropriately along state and county guidelines.